mwestera/categories_ibex/README.md

+## Ibex experiment for human judgments of category relatedness

 Ibex code used for collecting human judgments of category relatedness, for a paper to be submitted (joint work with Abhijeet Gupta, Gemma Boleda and Sebastian Padó).

 =================